 Neshaminy Music Program Recognized

-For the sixth year in a row, Neshaminy School District has been honored with the Best Communities for Music Education designation from The NAMM Foundation for its outstanding commitment to music education.
-Now in its 23rd year, the Best Communities for Music Education designation is awarded to districts that demonstrate outstanding achievement in efforts to provide music access and education to all students.
+For the SEVENTH year in a row, Neshaminy School District has been honored with the Best Communities for Music Education designation from The NAMM Foundation for its outstanding commitment to music education.
+Now in its 24th year, the Best Communities for Music Education designation is awarded to districts that demonstrate outstanding achievement in efforts to provide music access and education to all students.

 To qualify for the Best Communities designation, the Neshaminy District music staff answered detailed questions about funding, graduation requirements, music class participation, instruction time, facilities, support for the music program and community music-making programs.
 Responses were verified with school officials and reviewed by The Music Research Institute at the University of Kansas.